-If you feel that you cannot make a disclosure to him or her, you should raise the issue with the Director of People.
+If you feel that you cannot make a disclosure to your line manager, you should raise the issue with the Director of People.
 Alternatively, depending on the nature you can raise this with the Designated Safeguarding Lead or another member of the Safeguarding Team.